 Compost is organic matter that has been fully decomposed and needs to be mixed into the soil to release valuable nutrients.
-For more information on compost, see our How to Compost Factsheet.
+You can purchase FOGO-based compost at the West Metro Recycling Centre, or learn how to make your own at home with our How to Compost Factsheet.

 What can I use WMRC mulch on?

-WMRC is great for use around shrubs, trees and native plants, in garden beds or pots.
+WMRC is great for use around shrubs, trees and native plants, in garden beds, or in pots.

 When can I mulch my garden?